Belly Swelling and Bloating as the Day Progresses

 But, what if it's not a problem with the bowel or intestines at all?
 Think about your symptoms a little harder.
 If you start your day with a flat stomach, and then you experience belly swelling and bloating as the day progresses, it could be one of two issues.

-The first possible cause (and the most likely) is that you have high insulin.
+The first possible cause (and the most likely) is that you have high Fat Storing Hormone.
 The second possible cause is that you have low cortisol.
 Try the simple and natural remedies above, and see how they work for you.

 Disclaimer: Our educational content is not meant or intended for medical advice or treatment.